csr632/less-plugin-remove-antd-global-styles/README.md

 ### vite

-If you are using vite:
+If you are using vite, pass it to [vite config](https://vitejs.dev/config/shared-options.html#css-preprocessoroptions):

 ```ts
 // vite.config.ts